apache/datasketches-website/docs/Theta/ThetaAccuracy.md

 layout: doc_page
 ---

-## Basic Sketch Accuracy
+## Basic Theta Sketch Accuracy

 Sketch accuracy is usually measured in terms of Relative Error (<i>RE = Measured/Truth -1</i>).
 Sketches are stochastic processes and the estimates produced are random variables that have a probability distribution that is close to the familiar Gaussian, which looks like the following.

 <img class="doc-img-half" src="{{site.docs_img_dir}}/Normal2.png" alt="Normal2" />